BiancaTaisePommerening/Mapping_Earthquakes/README.md

 ## Project Overview

-Create interactive maps using JavaScript and the D3 library to traverse and retrieve GeoJSON earthquake and tectonic plate data from the past 7 days, where the the magnitude of the earthquake is displayed on circles that varies in size and color according to its strength, which details can be seen on a popup box upon clicked.
+Create interactive maps using JavaScript and the D3 library to traverse and retrieve GeoJSON earthquake and tectonic plate data from the past 7 days, where the magnitude of the earthquake is displayed on circles that vary in size and color according to its strength, which details can be seen on a popup box upon clicking.
 As well, as the Leaflet library to plot the data on a Mapbox map through an API request.

 ## Design Solution

-- Use GitHub to:
+- Use Github:
     - Create branches from the main branch
-    - Add, commit, and push data to gitHub branches.
+    - Add, commit, and push data to Github branches.
     - Merge branches with the main branch.
 - Retrieve data from a GeoJSON file.
 - Make API requests to a server to host geographical maps with